socketsupply/sockets.sh/src/docs/guide-p2p.md

 Bob continues to write (optionally encrypted) messages to Alice after she goes offline, and his packets are published to the network.
-A network of only 1024 peers (split across multiple apps), will provide Bob’s packets a 100% survival rate over a 24 hour period, without burdening any particular peer with storage or compute requirements.
+A network of only 1024 peers (split across multiple apps), will provide Bob’s packets a 100% survival rate over a 24-hour period, without burdening any particular peer with storage or compute requirements.
 Allowing Alice to return to the network and see Bob’s most recent messages without the need for additional infrastructure.